aaronlord/aaronlord.github.io/_posts/2017-01-19-project-80-20-my-business.md

 {% include components/browser.html src="/img/blog/project-80-20-my-business/plans.png" alt="80/20 MyBusiness - Plans" url="https://8020mybusiness.com/costs" %}

-Paying customers can dive deeper into analysis with the ability to add variable margins, expenses and overheads.
+Paying users can dive deeper into analysis with the ability to add variable margins, expenses and overheads.
-This enables them o see more accurate and relevant results from their sales data.
+This enables them to see more accurate and relevant results from their sales data.

 Users can upgrade/downgrade any time on a monthly rolling basis.